dustinfast/PTC-Sim/README.md

 # loco_sim

-This application is a work based on my experience in Postive Train Control.
+This application is for educational purposes, based on my experience in Postive Train Control.
 It demonstrates broker-assisted communication between simulated locomotives and a Back Office Server (BOS) using the Edge Message Protocol (EMP) and consists of three top-level parts:

 **Locomotive Simulator (sim_loco.py)**
 A simulated locomotive (loco) traveling on a track and connecting to track-section specific radio base stations for the purpose of communicating its status (location, speed, etc.) to the BOS at regular intervals.